AndersDeath/diary2/000-current.md

 # 28 November - Tuesday - Berlin - 434 day of immigration

 I finished with perfect process today and I am happy about it.
 I also came up with an answer to question about processes.
+We